wbl1997/my_swift_vio/README.md

 Welcome to msckf/Hybrid Filter.

-The msckf has been fully implemented with the so-called first estimate Jacobian technique.
+The msckf [1][2] has been fully implemented with the so-called first estimate Jacobian technique [2].
-The Hybrid filter referring to a hybrid of MSCKF and EKF-SLAM is not yet fully implemented.
+Its derivation can be found in [1] and [4].

-This is the Jianzhu Huai's implementation of the [1] and [2] with detailed derivation in [3].
-It is developed based on the OKVIS library.
+The Hybrid filter [3] referring to a hybrid of MSCKF and EKF-SLAM is not yet fully implemented.

-[1] Li, M., Yu, H., Zheng, X., & Mourikis, A. I. (2014, May).
-High-fidelity sensor modeling and self-calibration in vision-aided inertial navigation.
+The filters are developed based on the OKVIS library.

-In 2014 IEEE International Conference on Robotics and Automation (ICRA) (pp. 409-416).
-IEEE.
+[1] J. Huai, “Collaborative SLAM with crowdsourced data,” Ph.D., The Ohio State University, Columbus OH, 2017.

-[2] Li, M., & Mourikis, A. I. (2013, July).
-Optimization-based estimator design for vision-aided inertial navigation.
+[2] M. Li, H. Yu, X. Zheng, and A. I. Mourikis, “High-fidelity sensor modeling and self-calibration in vision-aided inertial navigation,” in 2014 IEEE International Conference on Robotics and Automation (ICRA), Hong Kong, China, 2014, pp. 409–416.

-In Proc. of the Robotics: Science and Systems Conference (pp. 241-248).
+[3] M. Li and A. I. Mourikis, “Optimization-based estimator design for vision-aided inertial navigation,” in Robotics: Science and Systems, 2013, pp. 241–248.

-[3] Michael Andrew Shelley.
-Monocular Visual Inertial Odometry on a Mobile Device.
-Master thesis, Technical University of Munich, 2014.
+[4] M. Shelley, “Monocular Visual Inertial Odometry on a Mobile Device,” Master, Technical University of Munich, Germany, 2014.

 Note that the codebase that you are provided here is free of charge and without any warranty.
 This is bleeding edge research software.